 On June 9, 2016, Bill 151, An Act to enact the Resource Recovery and Circular Economy Act, 2016 ("RRCEA") and the Waste Diversion Transition Act, 2016 ("WDTA") received Royal Assent.
 This new legislation - called the Waste-Free Ontario Act, 2016 - is designed to replace the Waste Diversion Act, 2002 ("WDA") with a new producer responsibility framework that makes producers individually responsible and accountable for their products and packaging at end of life.
-Upon proclamation of the Waste-Free Ontario Act, 2016 (WDTA) and packaging at end of Diversion Ontario Diversion Ontario Diversion Act, 2016, Waste Diversion Ontario Diversion Contario Diversion Ontario Diversion Contario Diversion Contario Diversion Ontario Diversion Contario Contar
+Upon proclamation of the Waste-Free Ontario Act, 2016 on November 30, 2016, Waste Diversion Ontario became the Authority.